11 Best Animation Software of 2020 (Free, 2D, and 3D)

 - Lasso (ease of rotation, repositioning and scaling drawings)

-- Easy import of video or frame stacks
+- Easy import of video animations or frame stacks

 - Real-time full-frame reference on the second monitor